Phil Elverum: Early and personal life

 In 2002, Elverum spent a winter in northern Norway, two hours from Bodø.
 He kept a log of his time there which became Dawn: Winter Journal and the songs composed for Dawn.
 In 2003, Elverum met Canadian artist and musician Geneviève Castrée through mutual friends.
-They married on February 29, 2004.
-They originally intended to move to Canada, but after searching for residency decided to remain in the United States, in the town of Anacortes, where both Castrée and Elverum would become influential in the local music scene, in particular the forming of the What The Heck festival.
-Castrée was diagnosed with inoperable pancreatic cancer following the birth of the couple's first child in 2015 and died on July 9, 2016.
+The pair married on February 29, 2004.
+They originally intended to move to Canada, but after searching for residency decided to remain in the United States, in the town of Anacortes, where they both would become influential in the local music scene, in particular the forming of the What The Heck festival.
+Castrée was diagnosed with inoperable pancreatic cancer following the birth of the couple's only child in 2015 and died on July 9, 2016.

 Elverum married actress Michelle Williams in July 2018 in a private ceremony in the Adirondacks.
 Around the same time, he moved from his long-time residence in Anacortes to Williams' home in Brooklyn.
 The couple separated in January 2019, and filed for divorce in April 2019.
 Following the split, Elverum moved back to Washington, after having lived in New York for about nine months.
 By November 2019, it was reported that they were no longer married.
 In 2020, Elverum, with help from his brother, was building a house off the coast of Anacortes.
 Elverum had previously intended to build the house with Castrée.

+In August 2025, Elverum announced that he and his partner Indigo Free were expecting a baby.

 Elverum has described his parents as "mystical about nature", although these beliefs were not tied to a specific religion.
 In an interview from 2012, he stated that "a lot of the ideas that I’m trying to enunciate reflect a more or less Buddhist ideology.
 Even though I’m not Buddhist, at all, I come across these same ideas...
 I’m taking things from that tradition and reframing them in my world."
 Elverum has expressed disdain for religion in general.